Learning how to decode the face is like having a super power.

 Identifying the microexpression is only a piece of the puzzle.
 We want to help you understand each of the expressions, specifically the science behind each emotion.

-If you want to learn more about the emotions that influence our everyday lives, you can get our 10-day email course for FREE!
+If you want to learn more about the emotions that influence our everyday lives, you can get our FREE guide:

 Learn how to: